mdrbohlav/react-native-numberpicker-dialog/README.md

   negativeButtonLabel: 'Cancel',  // optional
   message: 'What would you like to have?', // optional
   title: 'Nice dialog', // optional
-}).then((index) => {
+  selected: 0, // optional, index of the selected item }).then((index) => {
   // index of the chosen item, or -1 if the user cancelled.
 });